 “Yes.
 Go ahead, Dennis.”

 Uncle Dennis explained how he and my dad were twins, were born in Montana.
 When their dad had died in Viet Nam their mom felt she couldn’t handle raising both of them as a single mother.
-She asked their dad’s parents to raise him, and they accepted.
+She asked his dad’s parents to raise him, and they accepted.
 They took him to their home in Chicago and he kept the family name, Anderson.
 There was a lot more, but Todd and I had already heard all those details.
 He added that he met Aunt Nora in Chicago and got married in 1996 and Todd was born there in 2000, and they moved to Hillview in 2004 when he was offered a partnership in a law firm here in the Bay Area.

 Then my dad explained how their mom moved to Scotland, got married to my granddad Charles McKinley, and that became his last name.
 They moved to Concord when he got a job here, and a year later she died from an embolism.
 Again, there was a lot more that Todd and I had already heard.
 He added that in 1998 he married my mom and they bought our house here.